redbrick/docs/docs/hardware/network/mordor.md

 There is a "super admin" account that can be used for **local access only**, details are stored in `pwsafe` under `udmpro-super-admin`.

+### VPN

+The admin VPN is currently hosted directly on mordor.
+Wireguard certs for new vpn connections can be created in the settings for the vpn.

 ### Updates

 The UDM Pro should be kept up to date at all times using the web interface.
 Please ensure there are no breaking changes before updating.